At least seven preventable baby deaths may have occurred at one of the largest groups of hospitals in England since… https://t.co/YMAcJgeRZ7

-Richard is a passionate supporter of the rights of accident victims and writes articles on the topic which have been published in a range of professional journals.
+Richard is a passionate supporter of the rights of accident victims and writes articles on the topic which have been published in a range of professional journals and publications.

 With his love of writing, Richard’s alternative choice of career would be a writer of fiction.
 He has recently discovered a love for poetry and would choose the Oxford Book of Modern Verse as his one item if he was stranded on a desert island.

 Richard enjoys a range of music from folk to classical and opera but he loves nothing more than spending time with his family exploring the Western Isles of Scotland.

 Richard handles high value, complex personal injury litigation with obvious care and skill, with meticulous attention to detail.
 He is fearless in advancing the interests of the Claimants who he represents, being forceful and well informed (while being perfectly polite and reasonable) in negotiations with his opponents.
 His personal skills in dealing with badly injured clients are first rate, advising with skill and authority but also with great sympathy and understanding.

 Richard Edwards is a very high quality personal injury solicitor.
 He has fantastic attention to detail, works really well as part of a team.
 He also has very strong legal knowledge, and this in a particularly technical area of personal injury practice.

 - Anonymous, Legal 500 2020